pongsakorn-h-fusion/GHCP-Workshop/doc/Phase3/tasks/Task-06-GitHub-Projects-Enterprise.md

 ## Objectives

-- ใช้งาน GitHub Projects (New) สำหรับ Enterprise
+- Use GitHub Projects (New) for Enterprise
-- ตั้งค่า Issue Forms และ Templates
+- Configure Issue Forms and Templates
-- ใช้งาน GitHub Discussions
+- Use GitHub Discussions
-- เปิดใช้งาน Tasklists และ Sub-issues
+- Enable Tasklists and Sub-issues
-- จัดการ Roadmaps และ Insights
+- Manage Roadmaps and Insights

 ## Prerequisites